vishnu350/rs-mainspring-winder/README.md

 # Introduction
 This is the 3D printable "Rising Sun" watch mainspring winder project for watchmaking hobbyists.
-This is the 2021 solution to hobbyist mainspring winding woes and it proudly comes for **free** with **absolutely zero warranty**.
-Use it at your own risk.
+This is the 2021 solution to hobbyist mainspring winding woes and it proudly comes with **absolutely zero warranty**.
+Use it at your own risk, as with anything that is free.

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1000 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding or other similar stunts, which will definitely kink or damage the mainspring.
 Worry not, as I have come to your rescue.